This salad is one that you’ll want to eat all summer long, but I’ll tell you why in a minute.

 - 2-3 tbsp thinly sliced or minced red onion

 - 1 tbsp each torn or thinly sliced fresh mint and basil

 - to garnish: sprouts – radish, sunflower, pea – whatever you like

 Ginger Citrus Vinaigrette (you will have some leftover):

 - 2 tsp raw honey

 - sea salt + black pepper, to taste

 - Make the dressing: In a small container or mason jar, shake up all of the ingredients.
 Add a few pinches of sea salt + black pepper to taste.
+(Alternatively, if you want it to be super smooth, use a food processor to blend out the ginger bits.)
 Set aside.

 - Wash the greens, trimming if needed.
 Pat dry with a paper towel and place them in a big bowl with the herbs, blueberries and walnuts.
 Add some of the dressing and toss well to coat.

 - Gently mix in the avocado, then divide the greens between two bowls.